Pollux (star): Physical characteristics

 Evidence for a low level of magnetic activity came from the detection of weak X-ray emission using the ROSAT orbiting telescope.
 The X-ray emission from this star is about 1027 erg s−1, which is roughly the same as the X-ray emission from the Sun.
 A magnetic field with a strength below 1 gauss has since been confirmed on the surface of Pollux; one of the weakest fields ever detected on a star.
 The presence of this field suggests that Pollux was once an Ap star with a much stronger magnetic field.
 The star displays small amplitude radial velocity variations, but is not photometrically variable.

 Planetary system

-Since 1993 scientists have suspected an extrasolar planet orbiting Pollux, from measured radial velocity oscillations.
+Since 1993 scientists have suspected an exoplanet orbiting Pollux, from measured radial velocity oscillations.
 The existence of the planet, Pollux b, was confirmed and announced on June 16, 2006.
 Pollux b is calculated to have a mass at least 2.3 times that of Jupiter.
 The planet is orbiting Pollux with a period of about 590 days.

+The existence of Pollux b has been disputed; the possibility that the observed radial velocity variations are caused by stellar magnetic activity cannot be ruled out.